 - Water cremation over regular cremation - Resomation is a more modern version of cremation that has less impact on the environment.
 If you’re set on cremation but want to keep it eco-friendly, this is one possible option.

 - Choose a natural material for your coffin - Materials like cardboard, willow, rattan, or bamboo can all be better for the environment.
 It may not be the same as a gilded wood coffin, but future generations will thank you.

 - Choose a natural burial spot - Rather than going with a place appointed by your local council explore the option of a natural woodland burial.
 You can find a list here but it’s important to speak with a funeral director.

 - Minimise your carbon emissions on the day - Rather than going with a private car service, carpooling can be a great option for reducing a carbon footprint.
 Not to mention other smaller tips like using recyclable materials for a wake.

-- Stay up to date - One of the most important aspects of planning an eco-friendly funeral is to stay informed on the newer techniques or information around funerals.
+- Stay up-to-date - One of the most important aspects of planning an eco-friendly funeral is to stay informed.
 Things are changing all the time so it’s vital to stay in the loop.
-Our 2020 funeral cost report outlines these things that have changed.
+Our 2021 funeral cost report looks at funeral costs and planning in recent years.

 Start exploring your options today

 There are certainly plenty of options when it comes to planning an eco-friendly send-off.
 No matter what kind of funeral you’re looking at, it's important to start thinking about planning.
 Whether this is by being financially prepared or just making sure that your wishes are fulfilled.
 You

 With British Seniors, purchasing a life insurance policy could help you get financially prepared, but you can also get your final wishes in place.
 If you decide to choose us as your insurance provider, you could also get up to £500 of free extras which includes a £100 M&S gift card, a Will Kit worth £100 and a Funeral Benefit Option that will pay £300 towards the cost of your funeral1.